 The college adheres to published professional and governmental guidelines and regulations for protecting human subjects in research.
 Any funded or unfunded research that involves human subjects conducted by NSU faculty members, staff, or students must receive approval from the Institutional Review Board (IRB).
 All faculty members, staff, and students involved in research studies must complete an on-line course on the protection of human subjects (CITI course).
-All procedures IRB policies and can be accessed at the IRB website: http://www.nova.edu/irb/manual/policies.html.
+All IRB policies and procedures can be accessed at the IRB website: IRB Process | Institutional Review Board (nova.edu)